Chibionos/NextJs-GPT-Starter/README.md

-# YakGPT
+# NextJs Chat GPT Starter (Based on YakGPT)

 A simple, locally running ChatGPT UI that makes your text generation faster and chatting even more engaging!
+Use it to kick start your own ChatGPT project.

 ## Features